AbdulSamadgithub/AbdulSamadgithub/readme.md

 - 👯 Recent ChatGPT project [Bot Write](https://bit.ly/botwrite)

-- 🤝 Connect with me If you want to create products smaller segment of a niche market [PersonalWebsite](https://bit.ly/samadweb)
+- 🤝 Connect with me If you want to create products for smaller segment of a niche market [PersonalWebsite](https://bit.ly/samadweb)

 <h3 align="left">Connect with me:</h3>
 <p align="left">